FactoryXCode/MfPack/README.md

 **XAudio2Player Basic Player**

-This sample demonstrates how to use XAudio2 to render different file formats like WAV, FLAC, MP3 etc.
-The samples uses the IMFSourceReader to decode the format suitable for playing in XAudio2.
 XAudio2 is the long-awaited replacement for DirectSound.
 It addresses several outstanding issues and feature requests, like low latency etc.

+This sample demonstrates how to use XAudio2 to render different file formats like WAV, FLAC, MP3 etc.
+The sample uses the IMFSourceReader to decode the format suitable for playing in XAudio2.

 ![](https://github.com/FactoryXCode/MfPack/blob/Master/MfPack/Pic/XAudio_Basic_Sample.png)